 You need to pay an Environment fee of Rs 300, Red Cross Fund fee of Rs 100, and an inner line permit fee of Rs 20 per day per person to get these permits.
 You need to provide a valid photo ID proof to apply for these Inner Line Permits in Ladakh.
 You can pay the fee for the Inner Line Permits when you choose the option of the tour operator and pay them the required fee after applying for the permit.

-Step by Step Process to Apply for Online Ladakh Permits
+Step-by-Step Process to Apply for Online Ladakh Permits / Online Ladakh Environment Fee

 Below steps need to be followed to apply for the permits